Maxime De Zeeuw

-Maxime de Zeeuw (born April 26, 1987) is a Belgian professional basketball player for Limburg United of the BNXT League.
+Maxime De Zeeuw (born 26 April 1987) is a Belgian professional basketball player who last played for Limburg United of the BNXT League.
 De Zeeuw usually plays at the power forward position.
 He has also been a member of the Belgian national basketball team, whom he played with at the European championships of 2011, 2013, 2015, and 2017.

 Professional career

 During the 2013-2014 EuroChallenge campaign with his team Antwerp Giants, De Zeeuw was awarded the title of European Player of the Year and Best Defensive Player of the Year by Eurobasket.com.